mosaic-design-system/docs/src/components/tooltip.md

       ## Using a Tooltip

-      Users shouldn’t need tooltips to use your product, they are supplementary messages that are triggered by the user hovering over elements such as images, icons, buttons or hyperlinks.
+      ### Tooltip content

+      Users shouldn’t need tooltips to use your product, they are supplementary messages that help to provide more information or context to something.
+Think of them as helpful nuggets of information that will give users a push in the right direction, rather than something they **need** to read to use your product effectively.
+If a user needs that information, they won't be able to see it while interacting with another element - thus, they would need to read it, remember it, and hope they don't forget when they move their cursor to interact with the element!

+      Similarly, don't use **Tooltips** to reiterate information the user can already see.

+      ### Tooltip triggers

-      Although similar to the Popover, the tooltip is triggered by the user hovering over an element not clicking.
-Also, a popover can hold more contextual information than a tooltip.
-See Popover for more information.
+      Although similar to the [**Popover**](/components/popover), the **Tooltip** is triggered by the user hovering over an element, not by selecting it.
+For example, they can be triggered by the user hovering over elements such as images, icons, buttons or hyperlinks

-      Don’t use tooltips to repeat text that is already visible, or for critical information the user needs to complete a task.
-For example requirements on a password field is critical information we wouldn’t put in a tooltip, it will only be available when the user is interacting with the trigger element, this will result in the user trying to remember the information whilst completing the task.
+      ### Tooltips on buttons

-      We advise all icon buttons include a label but if this isn’t possible tooltips can help distinguish actions between unlabelled icons.
+      All icon buttons should include a label, but if this isn’t possible **Tooltips** can help distinguish actions between unlabelled icons.
     icon: file_invoice
   - title: Code
     hook: code